ericjanto/notes-publisher/content/notes/dbs-lecture.md

 ## Week 3: Propositional Logic

 - Logic
-  - Logics are formal languages fro
+  - Logics are formal languages for
     - Representing *what we know* about the world
     - Reasoning about this knowledge (draw conclusions from it)
   - Logics consist of two components: